Securities and Exchange Commission

-We do not seek to embargo the sourcing of 3TG from the DRC region and we encourage our suppliers to continue to source responsibly from the region.
+We do not seek to embargo the responsible sourcing of 3TG from the DRC region or other conflict-affected and high-risk areas.

 Reasonable Country of Origin Inquiry Information

-Pursuant to the Conflict Minerals Rule, we conducted due diligence for 2018.
+Pursuant to the Conflict Minerals Rule, we exercised due diligence for 2019.
 These due diligence efforts are discussed below.

 For our reasonable country of origin inquiry, to the extent applicable, we utilized the same processes and procedures that we established for our due diligence, in particular Steps 1 and 2 of the OECD Guidance (as defined below) design framework, which are described below in this Conflict Minerals Report.